 - Vacant parcels - 2.
 Mobile Home parcels - 3.
 Multi-Parcel or Multi Building parcels - 4.
 New construction where less than a 100% complete house was assessed for 2015 - 5.
 Existing residences where the data for 2015 is significantly different than the data for 2016 due to remodeling - 6.
 Parcels with improvement values, but no characteristics - 7.
 Parcels with either land or improvement values of \$25,000 or less posted for the 2015 Assessment Roll - 8.
-Short sales, financial institution re-sales and foreclosure sales verified or appearing to be not at market
+Short sales, financial institution re-sales and foreclosure sales verified or appearing to be not at market - 9.
+Others as identified in the sales removed list

-(Available sales and additional Area information can be viewed from sales lists, eSales and Localscape)
+(Available sales and additional Area information can be viewed at sales lists, eSales and Localscape)